The main indicator for determining the serviceability of the engine fuel system is the fuel pressure in the fuel rail.

 - unstable engine operation;

-- stop the engine at idle;
+- engine stop at idle;

 - increased or decreased idle speed of the crankshaft;